yagosansz/yagosansz.github.io/_posts/tdd/2021-09-11-a-simple-tdd-example.markdown

 categories: tdd ruby rails
 ---

-On this post we will build a calculator that adds two integers, where our development will be drinve by the tests we write using [RSpec](https://rspec.info/) as our test library.
+On this post we will build a calculator that adds two integers, where our development will be driven by the tests we write using [RSpec](https://rspec.info/) as our test library.

 In order to make our lives easier,  we will use `rspec/autorun` so we can write both the code and the tests for our calculator in the same `.rb` file.
 Ideally, we would create a `spec/calculator_spec.rb` file that would contain all of our test cases for our Calculator.